moyano83/Kafka-definitive-guide/README.md

 ```

 ### Colocating Applications on Zookeeper
 Kafka utilizes Zookeeper for storing metadata information about the brokers, topics, and partitions.
-Writes to Zookeeper are only performed on changes to the member‐ ship of consumer groups or on changes to the Kafka cluster itself (does not justify a dedicated zookeeper ensemble).
+Writes to Zookeeper are only performed on changes to the membership of consumer groups or on changes to the Kafka cluster itself (does not justify a dedicated zookeeper ensemble).
 Consumers have a configurable choice to use either Zookeeper or Kafka for committing offsets.
 These commits can be a significant amount of Zookeeper traffic, especially in a cluster with many consumers, and will need to be taken into account.

 ## Chapter 3: Kafka Producers: Writing Messages to Kafka<a name="Chapter3"></a>
 ### Producer Overview